TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 ## Cats Effect 2

-CE2 provides a fixed execution context sized to the number of available cores for us to use for compute-bound work.
+CE2 `IOApp` provides a fixed execution context sized to the number of available cores for us to use for compute-bound work.
 Several abstractions are provided to facilitate shifting work to other pools.

 ### Context shift